Larry King Show: Origin

-In January 1978, the virtually unknown Larry King went from hosting a local radio talk show in Miami, Florida on station WIOD, to a nationwide program broadcast on the Mutual Broadcasting System, inheriting a time slot that had previously been hosted by "Long John" Nebel and Candy Jones on the network during 1977 and had been pioneered by Herb Jepko in 1975.
+In January 1978, Larry King, at that time a virtually unknown local talk show host at radio station WIOD in Miami, Florida, was hired by the Mutual Broadcasting System to host a nationwide radio talk program.
+King inherited an overnight time slot that had previously been hosted by "Long John" Nebel and Candy Jones on Mutual during 1977 and had been pioneered by Herb Jepko in 1975.
 The main reason King got the Mutual job is that he had once been an announcer at WGMA in Hollywood, Florida, which was then owned by C. Edward Little.
 Little went on to become president of Mutual and he hired King as Nebel's replacement.

 King's debut program on Mutual was broadcast from Miami, on January 30, 1978, where his first guest was Don Shula, head coach of the Miami Dolphins.
 After nine weeks, production of the show moved to Mutual's main studios in Crystal City, Virginia, near Washington, D.C.
 The program was initially carried by 28 stations and rapidly developed a large and devoted audience who became known as "King-aholics".
-The show was initially "offered on a barter basis so stations could trade advertising time for the opportunity to carry the show", providing stations with a low cost overnight program.
+The show was initially "offered on a barter basis so stations could trade advertising time for the opportunity to carry the show", providing stations with a low-cost overnight program.